cowzendux/SPSStoMplus/README.md

 #SPSStoMplus

-SPSS Python Extension macro to export SPSS data to Mplus
+SPSS Python Extension function to export SPSS data to Mplus

 Usage: **SPSStoMplus(name of SPSS data file to convert)**